How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 - 24 oz: approximately 520-550 calories

-👉 Downsizing from large to medium saves you nearly 150 calories instantly.
-Our 250ml Cups are perfectly portioned for calorie-conscious bubble tea lovers.
+Downsizing from large to medium saves nearly 150 calories instantly.
+Our Bobalicious 250ml Cups are perfectly portioned for calorie-conscious lovers.

-When all five factors combine, the calorie range can be huge:
+When all five factors combine, the calorie range becomes remarkably wide:

 Step 3: Switch your milk – Request almond or oat milk instead of condensed milk.
-This saves 80-100 calories.
+Saves 80-100 calories.

 Step 4: Change your topping – Swap tapioca pearls for grass jelly or aloe vera.
-This saves 70-100 calories.
+Saves 70-100 calories.

 Total potential savings: 325-470 calories by making these four simple modifications!